 The goal of this discussion is to figure out why they’re using it and how feature removal will affect their perception of the overall product.

-Chris Kluis, VP Strategy & Business Development at Mintek, both works at a B2B company and also uses B2B software, and therefore sees the issue from both sides.
+Chris Kluis, VP Strategy & Business Development at Mintek, both works at a B2B and also uses B2B software, and therefore sees the issue from both sides.

 He brought up a personal example where one particular feature had been changed, which broke his entire flow around the product.
 This lack of communication and lack of user empathy led him to stop using the product.

 He’s attempted to make enhancements to underutilized features in his product, and found that for particular customers, those features were critical - and that the enhancements created a huge problem for them.

 The key for him is that any time a product manager decides to make breaking changes or remove functionality, the product manager needs to know if it is important to the users who use it, and what the impact of a change or removal is prior to making the change.

 One place to is to hide functionality through settings and configurations.

 By taking this route instead of fully sunsetting a feature, he’s found that he can better gauge feature criticality based on how many users decide to opt back in to having that feature, while still enabling the majority of users to work with less clutter.